PreciousChicken/blog/content/posts/short-sharp-solidity-pure-vs-view-vs-call.md

 ## What's happening?

 In essence all three functions are read-only; we are not changing anything on the Ethereum blockchain, we are simply drawing data from it.
-The first two functions however are declared as:
+The first two functions however are declared respectively as:

 - *View*: This declares that no state will be changed.
 In other words the function is simply returning state (`sampleNumber`), but not making any changes to the data currently on the blockchain.
 - *Pure*: Declares that no state variable will be changed or read.
 This is an even more stringent declaration; we are not even reading any data outside of the function itself.
 Had we attempted to return the variable `sampleNumber` within a function declare *pure* the contract would have failed to compile.